Transmission-Dynamics/capacitor-file-chunk/README.md

         <true/>
     </dict>
 ```

 ### 2. Add Apple CryptoKit

 Open your Xcode project, and in the menu bar, go to **File -> Add Packages**....
 Then, select `swift-crypto` from Apple Swift Packages and click on **Add Package**.

+## Transmission Dynamics publishing

+This package is published on AWS CodeArtifact.
+To publish the new version you will need CODEARTIFACT_AUTH_TOKEN and proper registry in `.npmrc` file.
+More thorough instructions are included in the details of the AWS CodeArtifact repository you want to publish this package to.

 ## Demo